 Freeview - digital terrestrial television

-Channel 719 on your Freeview receiver or digital-ready television (Wales only).
+Channel 719 on your Freeview receiver or TV set (Wales only).

 BBC Radio Wales is available throughout the UK on digital satellite.
 On Sky digiboxes the channel number is 0117, while on Freesat you can find Radio Wales on channel 714.